gradiuscypher/frontier-crafter/README.md

 App to help keep track of the things you want to make in EVE Frontier

 # High level ideas
-- Allow player to track crafting recipes and what raw mats are needed
-- Add more than one BP to track all mats
-- Autocomplete API so it's easy to search for item names
-- Track how many trips something will be based on cargo hold and mass of items
-- Collaboration tooling
-  - Track requests
-  - Track resources that a user puts in
-  - Track progress

 # Notes